Metod Čepar, PhD

 • 2022: main editor (together with Alenka Jelovšek, Andreja Legan Ravnikar, Eva Trivunović and Mitja Trojar) of the Slovenian-German-Latin Dictionary based on a manuscript dictionary Dictionarium trilingue (1711–1712) by Hippolytus Rudolphswertensis: including paper slip material produced by Jože Stabej

-• 2021: main editor and co-author of the Dictionary of the 16th-Century Slovenian Literary Language, Vol. 1: A–D; the dictionary was among the achievements chosen for the Excellent in Science 2022 prize awarded by the Slovenian Research Agency
+• 2021: editor and co-author of the Dictionary of the 16th-Century Slovenian Literary Language, Vol. 1: A–D; the dictionary was among the achievements chosen for the Excellent in Science 2022 prize awarded by the Slovenian Research Agency

 • 2010: corresponding member of the Bulgarian Academy of Sciences and Arts (BANI – bălgarskata akademija na nauki i izkustva) because of the contribution in promotion of Bulgarian culture and literature abroad